 To view the conversation about a specific Twitter trend, click on the topic or hashtag.
 You’ll be taken to the relevant Twitter search, where you can narrow your results by switching from top stories to live results, accounts, photos or videos on the topic.
 Click “More Options” for additional filters.

 How Advertising Can Help

-When a topic is trending, people are searching for it.
+When you see what’s trending on Facebook and Twitter, you can be sure people are searching for it.
 Creating a Facebook Ad or boosting a trend-specific Facebook post can give you added exposure.

 On Twitter, you can not only promote tweets but now you can also promote Twitter trends.

 Promoted Trends are clearly labeled and appear at the top of the trending topics, so you’re automatically guaranteed an increased audience.
-Promoted Trends occasionally show within timelines as well.
+Promoted Trends can show within timelines as well.

 How to Use Trending Topics in Your Social Media Marketing

 It’s important to realize that not every trending topic will be appropriate for your marketing needs.
 For example, an entertainment industry insider will probably have unlimited options to choose from, but a general contractor or mortgage loan officer will need to be a bit more discerning.